brandur/sorg/content/drafts/mongodb.md

 #### Example: Webhooks (#webhooks)

-A company I've worked for decided to implement WebHooks.
-Because sharding was readily available, the engineers in charge decided that it wouldn't be bad idea to just store every WebHook notification that ever went out, and all the interactions that we'd had with remote servers trying to deliver it.
+A company I've worked for decided to implement Webhooks.
+Because sharding was readily available, the engineers in charge decided that it wouldn't be bad idea to just store every Webhook notification that ever went out, and all the interactions that we'd had with remote servers trying to deliver it.
 Worse yet, all of this was exposed through an API that some subset of customers started to depend on.